 - Use Quick Setup Wizard

-- Manually Set up Your Internet Connection
+- Manually Set Up Your Internet Connection

+- Set Up the Router as an Access Point

 - Set Up an IPv6 Internet Connection

-- Configure the Router in Access Point Mode

 4. 1.
 Use Quick Setup Wizard

 The Quick Setup Wizard will guide you to set up your router.